cmontalvo251/FASTCASST/notes/Work_Tasks.md

+# OVERALL

+* [ ] Move all of these action items to issues on Github so they are easier to track and you can add comments to all of them.
+That way you don't have Rev_Notes and Work_Tasks.md separated in two different files.

 # SATELLITE (FASTCASST):

   * [x] Check that cubesat spinning with q=0,r=0 only spins about p when I is diagonal @done (22-10-28 09:43)